webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

 Fortunately there is a [feature](webgpu-limits-and-features.html), `'bgra8unorm-storage'`, that will enable using a `bgra8unorm` texture as a storage texture.
-In general it *should* be available on any platform that reports `bgra8unorm` as its preferred canvas format but there is some possibility it's not available.
+In general, it *should* be available on any platform that reports `bgra8unorm` as its preferred canvas format but, there is some possibility it's not available.
 So, we need to check if the `'bgra8unorm-storage'` *feature* exists.
 If it exists, we'll require it for our device and we'll use the preferred canvas format.
 If not, we'll choose `rgba8unorm` as our